 Each morning the Sentinel worked a goods train consisting of a four-wheeled mineral wagon, a Dace and a Queen Mary brake van on which passengers could travel.
 This operated over the Up line between the platform and just North of the points onto the down line ( soon to be commissioned).
 Meanwhile on the down line the Class 08 worked passenger trains.

 The passenger trains operated up to the limit of operations where new track can be seen disappearing into the distance.
 For many Somerset and Dorset enthusiasts, this is a sight they thought they would never see again.
+The track has been extended since this event and a report on this can be found here.

 The sound of the Sentinel hauling its train up to 1:50 gradient breaking the silence was superb.
-After lunch, the two loco swapped roles.
+After lunch, the two locos swapped roles.
 The Sentinel was able to demonstrate its pulling power hauling the two British Railways Mk1 coaches up the gradient.

 As trains left the station they passed a site on the right hand side designated for the new maintenance shed.
 The photo below shows a view from the driver’s cab of the Class 08 with track in the foreground leading to the allocated plot.